perryqh/wait_for_me/README.md

 `wait_time_in_seconds` wait this long and then execute `execute_after_waiting` if `number_of_participants_in_group` "adds" have not already occurred.
 Each time  participant is added, the wait time is reset to this value

-The "wait" can programatically be ended WITHOUT executing  `execute_after_waiting` by calling
+The "wait" can programmatically be ended WITHOUT executing  `execute_after_waiting` by calling
 ```ruby
 WaitForMe.remove_wait('deployment-id')
 ```